ArmaanMcleod/PoshJsonWebToken/docs/en-US/Test-JsonWebToken.md

 ### -Token

-The signed JWT token to validate.
+The signed or encrypted JWT token to validate.

 ```yaml
 Type: SecureString